bigict/ISSEC/README.md

 # ISSEC

-DISC adopts deep learning to learn specific patterns within predicted inter-residue contacts and subsequently identifies the objects having these patterns as inter-SSE contacts.
+ISSEC adopts deep learning to learn specific patterns within predicted inter-residue contacts and subsequently identifies the objects having these patterns as inter-SSE contacts.

 ## Requirements